 - John Maynard Keynes

 3D Printing offers the ability to sidestep the costs of shipping both machines and components to accommodate shifts in demand.
-A well calibrated metal 3D printer can produce a huge variety of parts, from an internal engine to a custom adaptor for the steering wheel in the time it takes to load a new file.
+A well-calibrated metal 3D printer can produce a huge variety of parts, from an internal engine to a custom adaptor for the steering wheel in the time it takes to load a new file.
 Robotics will become the partner technology that enables those printed components to be automatically assembled and automate this new efficient lean production.
-For auto manufacturers that are managing thousands of parts, this can quickly translate into significant savings by removing the costs associated with logistics management, shipping and production tariffs.
+For auto manufacturers that are managing thousands of parts, this can quickly translate into significant savings by removing the costs associated with logistics management, shipping, and production tariffs.

 Resilience through Localized Production

-Distributed production has additional benefits outside of a pure cost savings.
+Distributed production has additional benefits outside of pure cost savings.
 For instance, if a particular “production node” goes offline due to material shortages, political unrest, or a natural disaster - the mother company can reallocate production with a few clicks.
 The production streams can become much more fluid and the entire organization becomes much more resilient.

 In a larger perspective, by decentralizing production and localizing the production a significantly higher percentage of the value is staying in the country and in the community where the work occurs.
 This is a very important signal for the relations of the company to the local communities, most of whom have been experiencing years or decades of outsourcing.

-Efficient Additive Manufacturing offers the potential to retain the high production standards demanded by the automotive industry even within a distributed network.
+Efficient additive manufacturing offers the potential to retain the high production standards demanded by the automotive industry even within a distributed network.